jullienl/HPE-Synergy-OneView-demos/Synergy ChatOps Integration with Slack/README.md

 ## Description

-Interaction from smartphone with a HPE Synergy environment using a chatbot easy to program and interact with via **Slack**, a popular chat client for ChatOps.
+The purpose of this integration is to provide ChatOps operation with a HPE Synergy environment from a mobile app (= possibility to use a smartphone/tablet) using a [chatbot]( https://www.expertsystem.com/chatbot/).

+A Chatbot is often described as a computer program or an artificial intelligence software that can simulate a conversation (or a chat) with a user.
+In this integration, we are going to use a ChatBot engine to interact directly with HPE OneView using chat messages from a **Slack** workspace (the mobile app).

+> **Slack** is a messaging app for team collaboration.
+More information can be found from [https://slack.com/](https://get.slack.help/hc/en-us/categories/360000049043)
+> Integration is what makes Slack a really interesting chat client.
+There are tons of integrations including bots that users can install that provide access to features from
+> directly within the Slack interface.

+Using simple chat messages sent to the Chatbot, the robot assistant will analyze the request, identify and run the action and then return the response.

-**Hubot**, the Slack bot can provide information about many resources in HPE OneView but can also provision HPE Synergy modules with an OS fully configured.
+The scripts I provide in this repo can enable the ChatBot **Hubot** to provide information about many resources in HPE OneView but can also enable the ChatBot to fully compose/decompose the Synergy infrastructure automatically by provisioning/un-provisioning HPE Synergy servers with an OS fully configured.

-### In the background:
-* Slack is securely connected to the Hubot engine located next to the HPE Synergy infrastructure
-* The Slack bot leverages the HPE OneView PowerShell library to control the HPE Synergy Composer
-* For the workload composition, the Servers are provisioned automatically via Synergy Server Profile Templates and HPE Image Streamer
+> **Hubot** is an open source chatbot that's easy to program and interact with using scripts written in [CoffeeScript](https://en.wikipedia.org/wiki/CoffeeScript).
+> Information about the Hubot integration can be found [here](https://slack.com/apps/A0F7XDU93-hubot)

 ![image](https://user-images.githubusercontent.com/13134334/59289960-a6dcdd00-8c77-11e9-8d87-53de017e2460.png)

-**Slack** is a messaging app for team collaboration.

-> More information can be found from [https://slack.com/](https://get.slack.help/hc/en-us/categories/360000049043)

-Integration is what makes Slack a really interesting chat client.
-There are tons of integrations including bots that users can install that provide access to features from directly within the Slack interface.
-The selected bot **Hubot** is an open source chat bot that's easy to program using simple scripts written in [CoffeeScript](https://en.wikipedia.org/wiki/CoffeeScript).

-> Information about the Hubot integration can be found [here](https://slack.com/apps/A0F7XDU93-hubot)

-These Hubot CoffeeScripts are simply calling in the background PowerShell scripts that are using the PowerShell OneView library to interact with OneView.

 ## Requirements